 Swipe back on your list of emails and you will see a list of mailboxes with all the usual suspects: Flagged, Unread, Archive, etc. But if you tap Edit in the top right, you can customize this list.

-You can turn on smart folders that show your muted threads, email that’s come in today, email with attachments, sent mail you should follow up on, and emails from VIP contacts.
-I think these are the most useful ones, although there are a few more you can choose from.
+You can turn on smart folders that show your muted threads, email that came in today, email with attachments, sent mail you should follow up on, and emails from VIP contacts.
+I think these are the most useful smart folders, although there are a few more you can choose from.

-No. 4: Compact multi-window mode on the Mac
+No. 4: Compact multi-window mode on Mac version of the Apple Mail app

 Screenshot: D. Griffin Jones/Cult of Mac

 To change things up, hover your cursor over the divider between the two columns.
 Click and drag it so that the preview column disappears.
 You can do the same thing for the sidebar (or just go to View > Hide Sidebar).
-Then, you can shrink down the Mail window much smaller than before.
+Then, you can shrink the Mail window to a much smaller size than before.

-No. 5: See multiple emails at once on iPhone and iPad
+No. 5: See multiple emails at once in Apple Mail app on iPhone and iPad

 Screenshot: D. Griffin Jones/Cult of Mac

-You can swipe down on the pop-up and keep browsing the app.
+Luckily, there’s an easy way to view multiple emails at once.
+Just swipe down on the New Mail pop-up and keep browsing the app.
 Come back to it at any time by tapping on the minimized title bar.

 In fact, you can compose another email at the same time.
 Tap on the title bar at the bottom to see everything you have open and switch between your drafts.